 - Melt the butter in a 9×13-inch pan in the oven.
 Add the crumbs and combine with cookie crumbs.
 Press the mixture lightly into the pan.
 Sprinkle with the chocolate chips, then the coconut, and then the fruit, seeds, or nuts.
 Drizzle sweetened, condensed milk over all.
 Bake for 25 minutes or until golden brown.
 Cool completely and cut into squares.

-- To make ahead, store cut cookies in airtight container, separated by layers of waxed paper, and freeze.
+Store cut cookies in airtight container, separated by layers of waxed paper for 3 days or freeze for up to 6 weeks.